Vanguard Dividend Funds For Long-Term Investors

 This group of Vanguard dividend ETFs offers some of the highest dividends out of the Vanguard ETF lineup.

-I also have a 6th Vanguard dividend ETF that I will give an honorable mention.
-It is the Vanguard International Dividend Appreciation ETF (VIGI).
+I also have a sixth Vanguard dividend ETF, the Vanguard International Dividend Appreciation ETF (VIGI), that I will honor with an honorable mention.

-I will review each of these Vanguard dividend funds in a moment.
-In case you prefer investing in ETFs vs dividend stocks.
+I will review each of these Vanguard dividend funds in a moment, in case you prefer investing in ETFs to dividend stocks.

 But first, the answer to a critical question…